Neodork/PGS-encryptor/README.md

 ## Commands
 ### `sh init`
-Initialize your drive with the correct folders/permission.
-Create folders `ssh`, `sshfull` and `masterkey` and chowns the directories recursively to 700.
+Initializes your drive with the correct directories/permission.
+Create directories `ssh`, `sshfull` and `masterkey` and chowns the directories recursively to 700.

 **WARNING:** Can cause unexpected results when run on a drive that is already initialized.

 ### `sh encrypt`
-Encrypt the `ssh` and `sshfull` folder.
-Encrypts the ssh folder by making a tar.gz of it and encrypting the tar.
+Encrypt the `ssh` and `sshfull` directories.
+Encrypts the ssh directory by making a tar.gz of it and encrypting the tar.

 ### `sh decrypt`
-Decrypt the `ssh` and `sshfull` folder.
-Decrypts the folder and then untars it.
+Decrypt the `ssh` and `sshfull` directories.
+Decrypts the directories and then untars it.

 ### `sh add <dirname/filename>`
-Adds private key files to the encrypted ssh folder.
-This will prompt you for your masterkey passphrase
+Adds private key files to the encrypted `ssh` directory.
+This will prompt you for your masterkey passphrase.

-**Folders:** If you set a folder, this command will decrypt and untar the `ssh` and `sshfull` directories and copy the folder to `sshfull`.
-Any private keys found in the folder will be copied to `ssh` so they can be used with the `sh load` command.
+**Directories:** If you set a directory, this command will decrypt and untar the `ssh` and `sshfull` directories and move the directory to `sshfull`.
+Any private keys found in the directory will be copied to `ssh` so they can be used with the `sh load` command.
 **Files:** If you set a file this command will decrypt and untar the `ssh` directory.
-And add the file to the ssh folder, there is no check in this case wether or not the file is a private key, so make sure it is.
+And add the file to the `ssh` directory, there is no check in this case wether or not the file is a private key, so make sure it is.

 ### `sh load <keyname> <hours>`
 Removes all previous loaded keys and adds the specified key to the ssh-agent for N hours.
 By default the command will add your key for 1 hour, the hours argument is not required.
 This command decrypts and untars the `ssh` directory and will load a key matching your keyname.